-Natural Hazards Educator Guide (in development): self-organised in-class activities to engage students from Prep to Year 6 to learn about natural hazards and the emergency responses considered to them.
+- Natural Hazards Educator Guide (PDF, 5.0 MB): a self-organised in-class activities to engage students from Prep to Year 6 to learn about natural hazards and the emergency responses considered to them.
 The booklet links to the Australian Curriculum for key Science, Humanities and Social Sciences, English, the Arts, and Health and Physical Education learning areas

 - Picture Ipswich: a digital archive of images from around the local government area.
 This Ipswich Libraries initiative includes picture trails (or categories) on floods, accidents and disasters, as well as a range of other topics such as people, military, places, houses, home movies, sport and recreation, business and industry, and the environment.